-Dell EMC Software Defined Networking is a programmatic approach to networking with centrally managed network intelligence.
+Dell EMC Software-Defined Networking (SDN) is a programmatic approach to networking with centrally managed network intelligence.
 SDN reduces the risk and administrator overhead while improving the overall network efficiency.
-With Dell EMC Software Defined Networking (SDN) — the function of traffic control is separated from the network hardware — this allows the network to add new apps and capabilities without consuming much time and money.
-Who uses Dell EMC Software Defined Networking and why?
-Enterprise IT organizations use Dell EMC SDN to reduce their dependence on expensive hardware, streamline their physical infrastructure and avoid vendor lock in.
+With Dell EMC Software-Defined Networking — the function of traffic control is separated from the network hardware — this allows the network to add new apps and capabilities without consuming much time and money.
+Who uses Dell EMC Software-Defined Networking and why?
+Enterprise IT organizations use Dell EMC Software-Defined Networking to reduce their dependence on expensive hardware, streamline their physical infrastructure and avoid vendor lock in.
 Powered by SDN, these organizations will have massive scalability and flexible deployment options.
 The hardware layer is decoupled from the software, resulting in more agility, lesser network downtime and optimal network productivity.

 Network virtualization isn’t a new topic.
 IT organizations have implemented various forms of network virtualization for years; i.e., VLANs, VPNs, VRF.
 However, in the context of SDN the phrase network virtualization refers to the creation of logical, virtual networks that are decoupled from the underlying network hardware to ensure the network can better integrate with and support increasingly virtual environments.
 As previously noted, the predecessor to The Guide was entitled The 2013 Guide to Network Virtualization and SDN.
 The genesis of that title was that in 2013 there was disagreement in the industry about whether or not SDN and network virtualization were the same thing.
 Today most of that disagreement has gone away and there is general agreement that network virtualization is a critical SDN application and as described below, there are multiple ways to implement network virtualization.
 Current storage systems are not equipped for the growing needs of your data.